 On Sunday, we will head out to shoot early morning sunrise then wrap up about 11:00am with a feedback session that will break down 15-20 of your best images and give you new ideas on how to improve.

 * Exact schedule subject to change due to weather, good light, etc.

 Please note that transportation and accommodations for the Pennsylvania Barns Photography Workshop are up to each individual participant.

-Hotel: I have reserved a block of rooms at the historic City Hall Grand Hotel in the heart of Williamsport.
-Built in 1893, the hotel is a preserved landmark with modern amenities and eclectic Late Victorian flare.
-Upon sign-up you will receive an email with information to confirm your stay.
+Hotel: I have reserved a block of rooms at the Hampton Inn in the heart of Williamsport ($92 nightly) Upon sign-up you will receive an email with information to confirm your stay.

 Car: If you won't have your personal vehicle, I highly recommend renting a vehicle so you can also explore on your own before/after the workshop.
 We will be carpooling during the workshop.

 Flight: A number of major airlines offer direct flights and connections to the Williamsport Airport.
 You can also fly into Philadelphia or Pittsburgh and drive for about 3 hours to Williamsport.